rust-lang/rust/doc/tutorial.md

 out, you might have to wrap them in `fn main() { ... }`, and make sure they don't contain references to things that aren't actually defined.

+> ***Warning:*** Rust is a language under heavy development.
+Notes
+> about potential changes to the language, implementation
+> deficiencies, and other caveats appear offset in blockquotes.

 ## Disclaimer

 Rust is a language under development.
 The general flavor of the